Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Concept 2: Flow of genetic information

-Gene regulation: Describe transcription factors, enhancers, silencers, DNA methylation.
-Compare prokaryotic operon control-lac operon (inducible) vs trp operon (repressible).
+Gene regulation: Describe transcription factors, enhancers, silencers, and DNA methylation.
+[2] Compare prokaryotic operon control-lac operon (inducible) vs trp operon (repressible).
+[2]

 DNA analysis and genomics